tinygo-org/tinygo-site/content/docs/concepts/low-power.md

 ---

 Microcontrollers are usually rather non-demanding when it comes to power consumption.
-Couple hudreds mW is the most you may expect a hobby project would use.
+Couple hundreds mW is the most you may expect a hobby project would use.

 Sometimes, even that is not low enough.
 Power your project from a battery, and it'd benefit greatly from consuming less.